Daniela Hantuchová: 2007: Winning in Indian Wells for the second time

 Hantuchová played five tournaments during the North American summer hard-court season.
-She began the US Open Series by losing to Chakvetadze in the semifinals of the Tier-II Stanford Classicn.
+She began the US Open Series by losing to Chakvetadze in the semifinals of the Tier-II Silicon Valley Classic in San Jose.
 This result put her back in the top ten.
 At the Tier-I San Diego Classic, she lost to world No. 16, Venus Williams, in the second round.
 The following week at the Tier-II LA Championships, Hantuchová retired from her third-round match with Elena Dementieva while trailing, 3–6, 1–4.
-Hantuchová once again fell out of the top 10, after losing in the second round of the Tier-II Pilot Pen Tennis tournament in New Haven to eventual runner-up Ágnes Szávay.
+Hantuchová once again fell out of the top 10, after losing in the second round of the Tier-II Connecticut Open in New Haven to eventual runner-up, Ágnes Szávay.
 At the US Open, Hantuchová was the ninth-seeded player but lost to Ukraine's Julia Vakulenko in the first round.
 It was Hantuchová's earliest loss at this tournament since her debut in 2001 and her earliest loss at a Grand Slam tournament since the 2004 French Open.

 Hantuchová then played four consecutive tournaments.
 She reached her second final of the year at the Tier-III Bali Classic, losing to Lindsay Davenport in three sets.
 At the Tier-III Sunfeast Open in Kolkata, Hantuchová lost in the semifinals to Maria Kirilenko, but re-entered the top 10.
 Traveling back to Europe, Hantuchová played in the Tier II Luxembourg Open.
 She defeated Patty Schnyder in the quarterfinals and Bartoli in the semifinals to advance to her third final of the year for the first time in her career.
-Hantuchová then lost to world No. 6 Ivanovic in the final, after leading the match, 6–3, 3–0.
+Hantuchová then lost to Ivanovic in the final, after leading the match, 6–3, 3–0.
 At the Porsche Tennis Grand Prix in Stuttgart, Hantuchová defeated Šafářová in the first round, but lost in the second round to Dementieva.
 This loss, however, did not prevent Hantuchová from rising to world No. 9, her highest ranking in over four years.

 At the Tier-I Zurich Open, Hantuchová defeated Dinara Safina in the first round, before losing to Agnieszka Radwańska.
 One week later, Hantuchová won her third career title at the Tier-II Generali Ladies Linz.
 In the semifinals, she defeated Vaidišová for the first time in her career.
 Hantuchová then defeated Schnyder in a straight-sets final.
 This title enabled Hantuchová to qualify for the year-end WTA Tour Championships in Madrid.
 But Hantuchová did not advance past the round-robin stage.
 She lost to Sharapova and Ivanovic, before beating Kuznetsova to finish third in her group.
 Hantuchová's win–loss record for 2007 was 52–28.
 She was 6–11 versus top-10 players, with two victories against Hingis, two against Kuznetsova, one against Ivanovic, and one against Chakvetadze.
 The losses were to Clijsters, Mauresmo, Chakvetadze (twice), Kuznetsova (twice), Vaidišová, Serena Williams, Ivanovic (twice), and Sharapova.
 Hantuchová finished the year at world No. 9, her first top-ten finish since 2002.